webhintio/hint/packages/hint-http-compression/README.md

 One of the fastest and easiest ways one can improve web site/app performance is to reduce the amount of data sent to the client by using HTTP compression.
-This not only [reduces the data used by the user][wdmsc], but can also significallty cut down on the server costs.
+This not only [reduces the data used by the user][wdmsc], but can also significantly cut down on the server costs.

 Here are a few rules to follow to get the most out of compressing